 - A hint of nutmeg for a little extra warmth and depth (optional but particularly good if you're serving the Hollandaise with white asparagus or potatoes).

-Okay, the traditional Hollandaise is a pure, decadent indulgence – we can agree on that, right?
+The traditional Hollandaise is a pure, decadent indulgence, I agree.
 But sometimes you want a healthier choice with less saturated fat and cholesterol (from eggs or butter) up your sleeve.

-- No dairy or eggs: That means zero cholesterol and way less saturated fat.
+- No dairy or eggs = less saturated fat.

-- Neutral plant oil: Think healthy fats for your heart.
+- Neutral plant oil = healthy fats for your heart.

 🍽 Recipe